 Though it’s old (the 1970s photos are fun) it is thorough in explaining how to measure your body and draft slopers, then create patterns from them.

-Well, then I got into blogging, and discovered Ikat Bag.
-LiEr covers a lot of what those drafting books cover, sometimes in much more depth, but specifically for children (which fashion books don’t consider).
+Later when I got into blogging, I discovered Ikat Bag.
+LiEr covers a lot of what those drafting books cover, sometimes in much more depth, but specifically for children (which fashion books don’t usually consider).
 Check out her drafting series here.